-Bring your own supplies or use one of our communal sketch pads.
-If you bring your own supplies, please note that only sketchpads/notebooks 14 x 17 inches or smaller, graphite pencils, and kneaded erasers are permitted in the galleries.
-We will also provide these supplies if you do not have your own.
+Drawing materials provided, but you are welcome to bring your own supplies.
+Please note that only sketchpads/notebooks 14 x 17 inches or smaller, graphite pencils, and kneaded erasers are permitted in the galleries.

-Adult programs are supported by William Randolph Hearst Endowment for Education Programs, Nancy Benson Education Endowment Fund, CenturyLink Endowment, James Kelley and Amie Knox Education Endowment Fund, and the citizens who support the Scientific and Cultural Facilities District (SCFD).
+Adult and Access programs are supported by the William Randolph Hearst Endowment for Education Programs, Nancy Benson Education Endowment Fund, CenturyLink Endowment, and Jim Kelley and Amie Knox Education Endowment Fund.
+Funding is also provided by the Institute of Museum and Library Services, NextFifty Initiative, Colorado Creative Industries, Denver Post Community Foundation, and the citizens who support the Scientific and Cultural Facilities District (SCFD).